Sooner or later, everyone dreams of finding a passive source of income to supplement or replace their current one.

 1. Know Thyself

-Anybody can imagine being a landlord (or anything else, really) when everything is going well.
+Anybody can imagine becoming a landlord (or anything else, really) when everything is going well.
 What makes it hard is when things go sideways.

 Take some time to examine yourself and decide if you have the right personality and temperament to be a landlord.
 At some point, you may have to evict your tenant or take them to court; this can be intimidating for some people.

-The best landlords are honest and fair, but unbending on the rules.
+The best landlords are honest and fair, but unbending on the rules even when it comes to rent payments.

 If being a landlord were easy, everyone would do it.
 Take some time to make sure it’s right for you…before you’re hundreds of thousands of dollars in.